DataDog/integrations-extras/artie/README.md

 ### Installation

 This integration is only available for existing Artie accounts.
-If you're not using Artie yet and would like to start a trial, contact us at hi@artie.com.
+If you're not using Artie yet and would like to start a trial, email hi@artie.com.

 1. Click **Connect Accounts** on the Artie integration tile to connect Datadog with Artie.
 2. Log into Artie if you aren't logged in yet.